AGROFIMS/helpdocs/content/sourcecode/_index.md

 {{< /lead >}}

-In the AgroFIMS project, we are strong advocates of building the community by providing open tools and trainings for agronomist and researchers in general.
-AgroFIMS is composed by
+In the AgroFIMS project, we are strong advocates of enriching the community with open tools for agronomists and researchers in general.
+AgroFIMS is composed by:

-- web applications based on Angular, HTML, Javascript; and
+- a web application based on Angular, HTML and Javascript;

-- R-packages to facilitates the design and analysis of agronomic data.
+- R-packages to facilitate the design and analysis of agronomic data;

-- Pythons and Java rutines to facilitate the conversion of AgroFIMS file format to mobile applications such as KDSmart and Fieldbook App.
+- Pythons and Java rutines to facilitate the conversion of AgroFIMS files to mobile applications such as KDSmart and Field Book.

-People in general, can find all the open source code in https://github.com/AGROFIMS/
+You can find the open source code at https://github.com/AGROFIMS/

-*Note*: It is importante to remark that AgroFIMS runs under GPL3 License.
+*Note*: AgroFIMS runs under GPL3 License.
 For further details, please go to the [License section](https://agrofims.github.io/helpdocs/sourcecode/license/).